Sławomir Sawicki

 itertools

 This useful module implements iterator building blocks inspired by constructs from APL, Haskell, and SML (all in a form that matches Python programs).
-It standardizes a core collection of quick, memory-efficient tools you can use on their own or in combination to construct specialized tools efficiently in pure Python.
+It standardizes a core collection of quick, memory-efficient tools you can use on their own or combine to construct specialized tools efficiently in pure Python.

 Example: